kevinweejh/questLog/README.md

 - [ ] Character Progression: Create a character when you start using the app.
 Completing tasks levels up your character, unlocking new abilities and rewards.

 - [ ] Reward System: Earn in-app currency, "Gold," by completing tasks.
-Use Gold to customize your character, unlock special abilities, or get real-world rewards like a coffee break or a movie night.
+Use Gold to customize your character and unlock special abilities.

 ## Technical Details

-### Webpack Configuration
+### Local Storage
+QuestLog stores your data using the browser's `localStorage`, ensuring it remains available even after closing the tab or window.
+That said, data persistence is not guaranteed in 'private browsing' mode or if your browser is set to clear data automatically.
+It is worth noting that the data stored in `localStorage` is specific to the domain of QuestLog, so it can't be accessed by other websites, enhancing security and privacy.

 ## Getting Started